-We have five Designated Safeguarding Leads: Mrs Pedlow, Executive Headteacher, Mrs Bell, Executive Deputy Headteacher; Mrs Rudd, Assistant Headteacher (Infants), Miss Yeoman, Assistant Headteacher (Juniors) and Mrs Feeke .
+We have six Designated Safeguarding Leads: Mrs Pedlow, Executive Headteacher, Mrs Bell, Executive Deputy Headteacher; Mrs Rudd, Assistant Headteacher (Infants), Miss Yeoman, Assistant Headteacher (Juniors), Mrs Feeke and Mrs Coy, Inclusion Lead.
 We also have a designated Safeguarding Governor who monitors our safeguarding and child protection processes alongside the governing body.

 If you have any questions regarding the safety of a child during term time please contact one of the DSLs via either school office.

 If you need assistance outside of school hours, at a weekend or during a school holiday you can contact the National Society for the Prevention of Cruelty to Chidlren (NSPCC) 24 hours a day.
 You can do this via their website at: www.nspcc.org.uk/what-you-can-do/report-abuse/ by telephone: 0808 800 5000, by text: 88858 or by email: firstname.lastname@example.org